Key takeaways

 • Cardholders with the Mission Lane Visa may also qualify for higher credit limits over time by showcasing responsible credit use.

-If you’re in this situation, there are still a few card options to consider, though.
-One is the Mission Lane Visa® Credit Card, which could be the right fit to help you get started.
-This bare-bones, credit-building card doesn’t offer rewards or access many meaningful cardholder perks, but it does help users build credit over time through responsible use.
+But if you’re in this situation, you still have options.
+One is to apply for the Mission Lane Visa® Credit Card, which could be the right fit to help you start or restart your credit journey.
+This bare-bones, credit-building card doesn’t offer rewards or access to many cardholder perks, but it does help users build credit over time through responsible use.

-The key to maximizing the Mission Lane Visa Card is in how you use it.
+The key to maximizing the Mission Lane Visa is in how you use it.
 This card can be a boon for your finances if you use it in a disciplined and strategic way, but it can make your credit worse if you use it without a plan.
-If the goal is to improve your credit with the Mission Lane Visa Card in order to qualify for a better credit card later on, here’s what you should know about this card’s features and how to maximize their value.
+Here’s what you should know about this card’s features if you want to maximize its value while improving your credit on the way to applying for a better card down the line:

 Features of the Mission Lane Visa Card

 The Mission Lane Visa is geared toward people with credit scores as low as 500.
 In turn, it doesn’t offer many cardholder perks or benefits.
-However, this card still has some strengths to be aware of, which are outlined below.
+However, this card still has some strengths to note:

 Higher credit lines over time

-The issuer will evaluate your account for a higher credit line in as few as seven months.
-Not only can a higher credit limit give you more purchasing power, but higher credit limits make it easier to keep your credit utilization ratio on the lower end.
-This can help you improve your credit score even more over time.
+Not only can a higher credit limit give you more purchasing power, but higher credit limits can also make it easier to keep your credit utilization ratio on the lower end.
+Credit utilization refers to the amount of credit you’re using compared to the total amount of credit you have available.
+So, if you have a $500 credit limit and have made $250 in purchases with the card, your credit utilization would be at 50 percent.
+A low credit utilization ratio can help you improve your credit score even more over time.

 Convenience of having a Visa credit card

-The Mission Lane Visa is a real Visa credit card, so you can use it at millions of places where Visa is accepted worldwide.
-Having a credit card can make in-person transactions more convenient, but you can also use your card for online purchases you make.
+The Mission Lane Visa is a Visa credit card, so you can use it at millions of places where Visa is accepted worldwide.
+It also comes with basic Visa perks, like 24/7 customer service access, emergency card replacement and $0 fraud liability.

 Transparent pricing

-That said, the Mission Lane Visa does charge a foreign transaction fee of 3 percent, so it’s not ideal for purchases made abroad.
+That said, the Mission Lane Visa does charge a foreign transaction fee of 3 percent, so it’s not ideal for purchases made abroad or in foreign currency.
 You may also be charged a fee for a cash advance or a penalty fee of up to $35 if you pay your bill late.

 Instant credit decision

 The Mission Lane Visa offers the option for an instant credit decision, so you won’t have to wait days or weeks to find out if you’re approved.
 Perhaps more importantly, this card lets you get prequalified online without a hard inquiry on your credit report.
-This helps you gauge your approval odds before you apply, as well as the interest rate and annual fee you’ll likely be assigned.
+This helps you gauge your approval odds, as well as the interest rate and annual fee you’ll likely be assigned, before you apply.

 Maximizing the Mission Lane Visa Card